List of birds of North Dakota

 This list of birds of North Dakota includes species documented in the U.S. state of North Dakota.
-The list is derived from Checklist of North Dakota Birds produced in April 2021 by the North Dakota Game and Fish Department (NDGFD).
+The list is derived from Checklist of North Dakota Birds produced in April 2016 by the North Dakota Game and Fish Department (NDGFD).
 The basic NDGFD list contains 420 confirmed and extant species, two extinct species.
 Three additional species have been added from the North Dakota Bird Records Committee (NDBRC) review list with some additions from Avibase.
 The combined lists contain 420 species.
 Of them, 194 and a subspecies are on the review list (see below).
 The NDGFD list considers 44 species to be accidental, and eight species have been introduced to North America.
+An additional accidental species has been added from another source.

 This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 62nd Supplement, published by the American Ornithological Society (AOS).
 Common and scientific names are also those of the Check-list, except that the common names of families are from the Clements taxonomy because the AOS list does not include them.

 Unless otherwise noted, all species listed below are considered to occur regularly in North Dakota as permanent residents, summer or winter visitors, or migrants.
 The tags below are used to annotate some species.
 There is much overlap among the (A), (R), and (H) categories.